WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL_Main/README.md

 Main Menu theme now changes randomly.

-Sprinting Crosshair is different to support charge attacks.
+Sprinting Crosshair is different to support charging attacks.

 Objective Hud can have it's font size and spacing customized to fit better for some languages.